Solheim Manufacturing Science & Technology Laboratory

 The research mission of the Manufacturing Science and Technology Laboratory is to provide a fundamental understanding of the manufacturing processes mechanics and modeling.
 The effects from manufacturing processes on the mechanical, fatigue properties and structural integrity of both engineering and engineered materials.
 While not limited to machining, the laboratory has a primary focus on material removal processes and their contribution to the short- and long-term component performance, health, and safety issues.
 The laboratory is well equipped to investigate fundamental issues related to machining, tribology, surface treatment, material fracture/fatigue, and to solve problems of industrial relevance.
 Broad research efforts are presently focused on the following areas:

 - Development of new and/or improvement of existing manufacturing processes with emphasis on modern manufacturing processes of both engineering and engineered materials or advanced composites.

-- Development of Mechanistic Models in Material Removal Processes.
+- Development of Mechanistic Models in Subtractive (Material Removal ) and Additive Manufacturing Processes

 - Cutting Tool Development to Machine Hybrid Composites.

 - Evaluation of surface integrity resulting from material removal processes and their contribution to fatigue and fracture.

 Metal 3D Printing